A Quick Guide to Leather Work Gloves (Why Choose Leather)

-People have been wearing leather gloves as hand protection since ancient times.
+People have been wearing leather work gloves as hand protection since ancient times.
 Over the years, leather has remained a staple in work gloves for both professionals and non-professionals.
-In fact, good leather gloves are ideal for most outdoor and indoor home maintenance projects, including electrical work, landscaping, and general household repair work.
+In fact, good leather work gloves are ideal for most outdoor and indoor home maintenance projects, including electrical work, landscaping, and general household repair work.

 Whether you’re looking for a heavy-duty, professional-grade glove, or something more basic and lightweight for DIY projects, this guide will cover the basics of leather work gloves, including: